True Product Leadership: The Clarus™ Sustainability Summary

-In January, the Clarus Total Cost of Ownership (TCO) study proved the superior value of Glassboards versus whiteboards.
-Key to the study were the revelations that whiteboards are only lasting 4-6 years on average, resulting in immense replacement costs due to discoloration and distortion.
+In January, the Clarus Total Cost of Ownership (TCO) study proved the superior value of glassboards versus whiteboards.
+Key to the study was the revelations that whiteboards are only lasting 4-6 years on average, resulting in immense replacement costs due to discoloration and distortion.

 - Glassboards satisfied LEED goals for 30% of furniture and furnishings to be allocated to reusable products